 Yunnan Nationalities Village

-Endowed with lofty hills, beautiful pools, exquisite traditional houses and rare plants, Yunnan Nationalities Village showcases the architectural styles, religious beliefs, and folk customs of 26 ethnic groups in exquisite detail.
-Backing on the Western Hill Forest Park and adjacent to Dianchi Lake, a pearl on Yunnan-Guizhou Plateau, the village is 6.2 miles (10 kilometers) far from downtown Kunming.
-It covers an area of 208 acres (84 hectares), including 76 acres (31 hectares) of water area.
+Endowed with lofty hills, beautiful pools, exquisite traditional houses and rare plants, Yunnan Nationalities Village, aka Yunnan Ethnic Village, showcases the architectural styles, religious beliefs, and folk customs of 26 ethnic groups in exquisite detail.
+Backing on the Western Hill Forest Park and adjacent to Dianchi Lake, a pearl on Yunnan-Guizhou Plateau, the village is 10 kilometers (6.2 miles) far from downtown Kunming.
+It covers an area of 84 hectares (208 acres), including 31 hectares (76 acres) of water area.

 |Guide Map of Yunnan Nationalities Village|

-At the main gate hangs a plaque inscribed with five Chinese characters, Yun Nan Min Zu Cun, saying Yunnan Nationalities Village.
+At the main gate hangs a plaque inscribed with five Chinese characters, Yun Nan Min Zu Cun, saying Yunnan Nationalities Village or Yunnan Ethnic Village.
 A logo of a flying golden phoenix is right below the plaque, symbolizing good wishes to the village.
 On the lawn near the gate is a group of white elephant statues, as it is a custom here to welcome distinguished guests with elephants.

 |Beautiful Ladies in Yunnan Nationalities Village|

 After entering, the first site coming into view is the Dai Village.
-Occupying 4.4 acres (1.8 hectares), the village is surrounded with water on three sides.
+Occupying 1.8 hectares (4.4 acres), the village is surrounded with water on three sides.
 Bamboo houses built on stilts are shaded with trees and flowers.
 A meandering path paved with red sandstones leads to a sacred Burmese-style temple.
 The lofty white tower, exquisite pavilions and bridges are very impressive.
 As a nationality loving singing and dancing, Dai People are proud of their peacock dance and music played on cucurbit flutes, which perfectly match each other.

 In the west of Harmony Square is the Yi Nationality village.
-It covers more than 8.4 acres (3.4 hectares).
+It covers more than 3.4 hectares (8.4 acres).
 Since Yi People show respect to tigers, you can see a tiger rockery as well as a wall engraved with three tigers.
 A giant totem column is erected in the center of the magnificent Solar Calendar Square.
 Carved on the column are patterns of the sun, fire, tigers and the Eight Trigrams of ancient China.
 Around the column, there are ten black and white stone spheres facing different directions, symbolizing that life originates from the sun and the moon.
 The twelve lifelike carvings of Chinese zodiac animals on the peripheral add a lot of fun to the village.
 The distilleries, bullrings, and Mo Qiu, which is similar to a seesaw, represent authentic Yi culture.